Living-with-machines/DeezyMatch/README.md

 After training/fine-tuning a model, DeezyMatch model can be used for inference or for candidate selection.
 Refer to `inference_candidate_finder` directory for more information.

+**Note on vocabulary:** `characters_v001.vocab` contains all characters in the wikigaz, OCR, gb1900, and santos training and test datasets (7,540 characters from multiple alphabets, containing special characters).

 ### Installation

 We strongly recommend installation via Anaconda: